AlaskaAirlines/auro-sidenav/README.md

 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../docs/partials/description.md) -->
 <!-- The below content is automatically added from ./../docs/partials/description.md -->
-`<auro-sidenav>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) that provides users a way to create navigational interfaces on the lefthand side of a page to navigate to seperate pages or different sections within the same page.
+`<auro-sidenav>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) that provides users a way to create navigational interfaces on the left hand side of a page to navigate to separate pages or different sections within the same page.
 <!-- AURO-GENERATED-CONTENT:END -->
 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../docs/partials/readmeAddlInfo.md) -->
 <!-- The below content is automatically added from ./../docs/partials/readmeAddlInfo.md -->